2026/27 Memberships now open

 • Gambusia were introduced into Australia in the misguided belief that they would control mosquitoes better than native fish.
 They often outcompete smaller native fish species when feeding and show aggressive fin-nipping behaviour.
 Their presence in streams and lakes around Perth usually means that native fish will be absent.

-• Carp, and possibly Goldfish, are likely to be detrimental to water quality and adversely affect native aquatic animals and waterbirds.
-However, Gambusia and Pearl Cichlids might not create a major threat because native fish are likely to be absent as a result of repeated drying of the lakes over many years.
-Furthermore, both Gambusia and Pearl Cichlids could provide a source of food for water birds, and Gambusia might help control mosquitoes by eating their larvae.
+• Carp are likely to be detrimental to water quality and adversely affect aquatic animals and waterbirds.
+However, Pearl Cichlids may not create a major threat because native fish are absent (as a result of repeated drying of the lakes over many years) and they could provide a source of food for water birds, such as cormorants.

-• The movement of feral fish eggs into East Lake will likely occur via the balance pipe but not via the aquifer.
-Discussions have therefore started to consider if the balance pipe between West and East Lakes should be blocked.
+• The movement of feral fish eggs/larvae into East Lake will likely occur via the balance pipe between West and East Lakes (but not via the aquifer) and this needs to be considered if the pipe is kept open to equilibrate water levels.

 • Membership